-Can an institution have detainment liability of dangerous residents?
+Can an institution have detainment liability for dangerous residents?

-So, if a business or institution has custody of a person for the reason that the person is dangerous to the public and the business allows that person to escape and injure an innocent person, is the business or institution liable to the injured party for damages?
+So, if a business or institution has custody of a person because the person is dangerous to the public and the business allows that person to escape and injure an innocent person, is the business or institution liable to the injured party for damages?
 What kind of damages?

 We first met with Grandma in our office, where she relayed her story through anguish and tears.
 Grandma was wondering how such a thing could be allowed to happen.
 How this business could allow such a dangerous person to be outside the facility and unsupervised was beyond her understanding.
 How could it have such inadequate fencing and gating that such a person could walk away?
-She was looking for guidance from us about how she could prevent this horror from being ignored.
+She was seeking guidance from us about preventing this horror from being ignored.
 The story is not so awfully tragic because the 2-year-old suffered only minor injuries and no permanent ones.
 The focus of this case quickly turned to the emotional impact witnessing this incident had on Grandma.

-Grandma and child were on a deserted playground at the time.
-Grandma thought it odd that a man was walking in her direction but was not alarmed to the danger.
+Grandma and the child were on a deserted playground at the time.
+Grandma thought it odd that a man was walking in her direction but was not alarmed by the danger.